fringe-finance/primary-smart-contracts/README.md

         "initialExchangeRateMantissa": [], // ExchangeRate Mantissa value corresponding
                                            // each token in the lendingTokens list.

+        "reserveFactorMantissa": [],       // ReserveFactor Mantissa value corresponding
+                                           // each token in the lendingTokens list.

         "lendingTokens": [],               // List of address lending tokens.

         "symbol": [],                      // List of symbol bLendingToken corresponding